-Solar panel prices have seen a sustained drop – more than 70 percent since 2009 – but it costs approximately $15,000 or more to have a solar array installed, or $7 to $9 per watt produced, putting it out of the reach of some of those who would most benefit– low income Americans.
+Solar panel prices have seen a sustained drop – more than 70 percent since 2009 – but it costs approximately $15,000 or more to have a solar array installed, or $7 to $9 per watt produced.
+This expense puts one of the most popular alternative energy sources out of reach for low income Americans, who would most benefit from the long-term savings.

-Owners of single family homes are using their roof space to install solar panels, which are relatively inexpensive, but many low-income Americans are either apartment dwellers or live in rental properties and don’t have permission to install the panels.
+Single family homeowners are using their roof space to install relatively inexpensive solar panels, but many low-income Americans live in either apartment or rental properties and don’t have permission to install the panels.

-Small-scale, on-site power sources, or distributed generation systems, have seen a dramatic increase in interest and implementation, especially in the solar energy field, increasing globally by 50 percent in 2016.
-Those customers using distributed generation systems connect to the electrical grid both for power when their solar panels aren’t producing enough energy to meet their needs and to sell energy back to the utility when their systems are producing more energy than needed.
-Net energy metering, or the process of selling excess energy back to a utility, could result in even further utility cost reductions for low-income Americans.
+A small-scale, on-site power source, or distributed generation system, has seen a dramatic increase in interest and implementation, especially in the solar energy field, increasing globally by 50 percent in 2016.
+Customers using distributed generation systems connect to the electrical grid for power when their solar panels aren’t producing enough energy to meet their needs, and to sell energy back to the utility when their systems produce excess energy.
+Energy net metering, or the process of selling excess energy back to a utility, could result in even further utility cost reductions for low-income Americans.

-Although the cost per watt has come down from $76.67 in 1977 to 60 cents, the upfront costs still are keeping solar power out of reach for low-income Americans.
-It is estimated that 80 percent of those who want solar power can’t install panels on their homes.
+The cost per watt has come down from $76.67 in 1977 to 60 cents, but the upfront costs are still not affordable for low-income Americans.
+Eighty percent are estimated to want solar power, but can’t install panels on their homes.

-Other groups are working to make solar energy accessible to low-income Americans through approaches such as group discount programs, leasing and community solar gardens.
+Other groups are working to make alternative energy sources, such as solar energy, accessible to low-income Americans through group discount programs, leasing and community solar gardens.

 Some organizations are using greenhouse gas emissions cap-and-trade – taking the funds factories and power plants use to buy carbon credits – and reinvesting them in clean energy, such as GRID Alternatives.
 Solarize, founded in 2009 in Portland, Ore., collectively bargains on behalf of groups of home or business owners to lower the cost of installations, reducing the upfront costs for solar energy.

-Solar gardens, a community-owned solar array using net metering, is an alternative to installing panels for those who are low-income or who live in a heavily shaded area.
+Solar gardens are a community-owned solar array using energy net metering, and are an alternative to installing panels for those who are low-income or who live in a heavily shaded area.
 Solar gardens pool the costs and the benefits, making it an attractive option for those who can afford to buy-in or “subscribe.”
 The upfront costs can be raised through crowd funding or through a third-party financier power purchase agreement.

-However, solar gardens require a lot of groundwork and cooperation between communities, legislators and utilities.
-In addition to the upfront costs, a garden manager should be designated to oversee the sale of shares and the operation and maintenance of the solar garden.
-If a community partners with a utility, this responsibility can be handled by the utility.
+Solar gardens require a lot of groundwork, however, and cooperation between communities, legislators and utilities.
+A garden manager should be designated to oversee the sale of shares and the operation and maintenance of the solar garden, in addition to the upfront costs.
+A utility can also handle this responsibility if a community partners with a utility.

-However, those who lease their solar panels usually miss out on federal tax credits and state incentives for those installing their own panels.
-Those benefits include the ability to sell Renewable Energy Certificates to electric utilities.
-In addition, if a homeowner sells their home, they must either transfer the lease to the new owners or pay to terminate the contract.
+However, those who lease their solar panels usually miss out on federal tax credits and state incentives for those installing their own panels, including the ability to sell Renewable Energy Certificates to electric utilities.
+If a homeowner sells their home, they must either transfer the lease to the new owners or pay to terminate the contract.
 Leases also are primarily available in sunny states with generous incentives.

-As solar energy becomes more popular, innovators are finding new and creative ways of harnessing solar power.
+Innovators are finding new and creative ways of harnessing solar power as solar energy becomes more popular.
 Xcel Energy has partnered with the Colorado Energy Office to develop community solar gardens for low-income households as part of a settlement.
 The Obama administration proposed installing enough solar panels on federally subsidized housing to generate 300 megawatts of electricity by 2020, and third-party owners are leasing skyscraper rooftops in urban areas to build solar farms.

 HomeServe offers low-cost warranty programs for interior and exterior electric lines as well as other systems in the home.
 HomeServe utility partners may qualify for royalties that can be applied to low-income assistance or renewable energy programs.
 Contact us at firstname.lastname@example.org or call 1-888-777-1175 to find out more about how our program can benefit your customers.